Jeremy-xuan/SocraticNovel/README_EN.md

   <b>English</b> | <a href="./README.md">简体中文</a>
 </p>

-> The idea behind this framework is simple — **make learning less lonely.**
+> Its purpose is simple — **make learning less lonely.**
 >
+> Textbooks and thick reference volumes are impossible to power through.
+Public lectures are too one-directional.
+Ask AI for help?
+It slaps a full page of formulas in your face — no matter how you study, you're always grinding alone.
+SocraticNovel is an open-source framework for creating **immersive AI tutoring systems**: the AI never gives direct answers, guiding you step by step through Socratic questioning to reach the answer yourself; teaching doesn't happen in a blank chatbox, but in a light novel world with characters, scenes, and everyday life.
+>
-> Someone is there with you.
-Not an encyclopedia, not a problem-solving machine.
-A person with a temper, who goes quiet sometimes, who woke up in a bad mood today but still made you breakfast.
-You spend time together, you learn things, and you meet people.
+> SocraticNovel creates companions for you.
+When you're studying, someone is truly there with you — not an encyclopedia, not a problem-solving machine, certainly not some distant professor on the other side of a screen.
+A person with a temper, who goes quiet sometimes, who woke up in a bad mood today but still made you "breakfast."
+You spend time together, you learn things, you meet people.
 When it's over, you remember.
 Not just the formulas.
 >
-> This project was extracted from a real AP Physics tutoring system.
-If the idea resonates with you, you can use it to build your own version — any subject, any characters, any story you want to live through.
+> This project was extracted from a real, working AP Physics tutoring system.
+Answer a few questions from the AI — what do you want to study?
+What's the teacher's name?
+Where does the story take place? — and it generates the entire system for you.
+Any subject, any characters, any story you want to live through.
+> You might even want to keep some tissues handy.

 <br>